thegleb/CarND-Kidnapped-Vehicle-Project/README.md

-# Overview
-This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

-#### Submission
-All you will need to submit is your `src` directory.
-You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time).
+# Udacity SDC Engineer: Kidnapped Vehicle Project

-## Project Introduction
+## Project Introduction (shamelessly modified from the project readme)
  Your robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

-In this project you will implement a 2 dimensional particle filter in C++.
-Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your filter will also get observation and control data.
+This project implement a 2 dimensional particle filter in C++.
+The particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
+At each time step the filter also receives observation and control data.

-## Running the Code
+## Running the Code (also shamelessly preserved from the project readme)
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

 This repository includes two files that can be used to set up and install uWebSocketIO for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even Windows 10 Bash on Ubuntu to install uWebSocketIO.